 After twenty-four years of practicing family law in Kansas City, I am saying "goodbye" to the active practice except for currently pending cases.
 I've been honored to represent many wonderful people as they reconfigured their lives.
 I hope that everyone served by the Corley Law Firm experienced quality, caring legal service and effective representation.

-Beginning on 01 December 2017, I will be officing in Independence in the suite of the lawyer to whom I am referring any new cases, Patricia Scaglia.
+Beginning on 01 December 2017, I will be officing in Independence in the suite of the lawyer to whom I am referring any new cases, Jeanne Foster.
 She has her own firm with which I am not affiliated, but she practices solid, ethical, and enormously capable law.
 Anyone who chooses to retain her will have a wonderful, caring, and knowledgeable advocate.
-Her telephone number is 816-221-7224, and her e-mail address is: email@example.com.
+Her website is: JeanneFosterLaw.com

 My new address is as follows: